Bhavya9313/Bhavya9313/README.md

 ## 🧠 About Me
 - 🌱 I’m currently learning [Technology/Skill]
 - 👯 I’m looking to collaborate on [Type of Projects]
-- 💬 Ask me about [Your Skills or Topics]
+- 💬 Ask me about
-- ⚡ Fun fact: [Something interesting about you]
+- ⚡ Fun fact: My idea of fun?
+Cleaning messy datasets 😄

 ## 🛠️ Skills
 * SQL